vitquay1996/Orbital2/README.md

 # Does your proposed features make for a good Minimum Viable Product (MVP)?
 At first, for our MVP, we will just create a facebook bot that is able to handle requests about modules.
 Further info and database will be needed to scale the project but it provides a good environment to test the users’ experience and get their feedbacks.

+Update 1: Basic requests about modules, classes, and location in NUS have been handled.
+Our next improved MVP will be able to search for teachers' info (eg. modules taught and email), and maybe bidding queries

 # How you plan to achieve the end product through the remaining sprints:
 We have the echo bot and the AI engine.
 Next step should be to connect them with nusmods api to get the modules database.

+Update 1: Module database has been retrieved from nusmods and basic modules queries have been handle.
+By the next milestone, hopefully we can finish the MVP

 # Draft out a clear plan for satisfying the Orbital requirements in terms of time contributed for the remaining sprints.

-Gemini
-Used an alternative platform: Unity (Milestone 1) Achievements
-Avatars
-Game notifier to tell gamers how much of the game is completed
+After finishing the MVP, we will test our bot with students from NUS.
+Only then we'll know what to do to perfect our product.